mCodex/react-native-sized-webview/README.md

 > [!NOTE]
 > 🧩 `scrollEnabled` defaults to `false` so sizing remains deterministic.
 Only enable it if the WebView should manage its own scroll.

+## 🧩 Edge Cases Covered

+- Trailing `<br>` and empty `<p>` tags are stripped automatically so CMS exports don’t leave phantom padding.
+- Images, iframes, and videos reschedule measurements the moment they finish loading—perfect for hero images at the end of an article.
+- Wrapper rebuild + fallback timers keep measurements stable even if the remote page rewrites the entire DOM after load.

 ## 🧠 How It Works

-- Injected bridge observes DOM mutations, layout changes, font loads, and viewport shifts.
+- Injected bridge re-parents all body children into a dedicated wrapper, trims trailing blanks, and observes DOM mutations, layout changes, font loads, and viewport shifts.
+- Media events (images / iframes / video) trigger immediate + next-frame samples so late assets still report accurate heights.
 - Height calculations are debounced via `requestAnimationFrame` and a short idle timer to prevent resize storms.
 - Measurements arrive through `postMessage`, then `useAutoHeight` coalesces them into a single render per frame.
 - Package exports the bridge, hook, and helpers individually, making it easy to build bespoke wrappers when needed.